dreamcatcher-tech/network/Inbox/2023-01-12 1035 Jest runner in vscode.md

 Weird to have save files, unsaved files, and committed files.
 The filesystem is a type of commit, so why not just make it all be uncommited, and edits are just saved instantly to chain ?
 Can make a form of micro commit if you want to take a little snapshot, to go back to or to cause file runners to kick in.

+Could share little gists of code around with a full environment attached, and access to large compute resource to try it out.
+Same as the [[2023-01-11 1905 Comparators site]].